 Our subjects for each grade are:

 Chabad Girls Academy is first and foremost a Jewish girls’ school.
-We follow the Lubavitcher Rebbe’s guidance about education and have Jewish Studies come first in each day as well as first in order of priority in our students’ education.
+We follow the Lubavitcher Rebbe’s guidance about education.
+We schedule Jewish Studies first each day as well as first in priority in our students’ education.

 - Chumash and Hebrew Literacy